 The Problem I Encountered…

 Just after installing the Pulse IR and the Tibber Bridge, I was quite a bit frustrated about the continuity of the Tibber data.
 This was not caused by a long distance between the Pulse IR and the bridge, it was mostly related to an unstable WiFi.
-I believe, the root caise was, that the WiFi the bridge was connected to is loaded with a lot of traffic, just knocking down the tiny controller of the bridge.
+I believe, the root cause was, that the WiFi, the bridge was connected to, is loaded with a lot of traffic, just knocking down the tiny controller of the bridge.
 So, the first step to improve the situation was to link the bridge in some other WiFi network, that has almost no traffic at all (in my case, it was the WiFi of my Fritz!Box, that is connected to the DMZ, while my real WiFi is behind the Unifi Security Gateway.
 The bridge moved also to another location, further away from the Pulse, but in close proximity to the FritzBox.
 And now, everything worked mostly reliable.

 Then another problem came up.
 Home Assitant has a nice tibber integration, but this integration receives the data from the Tibber API by opening a websocket.
 If the cloud services is not reachable (happens from time to time), you get no data.